 - To make necessary investments in water, sewer, or broadband infrastructure.

-The description on the use of funds was very broad, however, leaving many municipalities unsure as to how they were allowed to allocate spending.
+The description of the use of funds was very broad, however, leaving many municipalities unsure as to how they were allowed to allocate spend.
 To provide more clarity, a final rule was released this month specifying the parameters that municipalities had under the four overarching guidelines.

 In regard to the third guideline, the final rule states that funding may be used to improve the efficacy of public health and economic programs through tools like program evaluation, data, and outreach, as well as to address administrative needs caused or exacerbated by the pandemic.

 The final rule specifies that this includes technology infrastructure to improve access to and the user experience of government IT systems, as well as technology improvements to increase public access and delivery of government programs and services.

 50 percent of allocated funding was distributed to local governments beginning in May 2021, with the other 50 percent to be distributed beginning in May of this year.

 Read more about the final rule from the US Treasury here.